quan14/MathsNotesUCL/README.md

 ## Acknowledgments

-Thanks to all the people that have allowed me to scan the notes and the having the patience endure all my pleas.
+Thanks to all the people that have allowed me to scan their notes and the having the patience endure all my pleas.